aws-amplify/amplify-hosting/FAQ.md

 - If you had this domain successfully connected to Amplify and then recently (within the last hour) deleted it, please wait and try again.
 - Check the Cloudfront console to see if you have this domain deployed to any distributions If you are positive no CloudFront distribution exists (including in other accounts) using this domain, and only if it would not be disruptive to any currently running services, try deleting and recreating the hosted zone

+## Web previews

+Web previews is a feature to preview changes from pull requests (PRs) before merging them to an integration branch.
+A web preview deploys every pull request made to your repository to a unique preview URL which is different from the URL your main site uses.

+### Previews are not being created for new pull requests

+Common reasons why pull requests previews may not be created:

+- The Amplify app has hit the [max branches per app](https://docs.aws.amazon.com/general/latest/gr/amplify.html) quota.
+Consider enabling branch auto deletion in your app so that you don't accumulate branches that no longer exist in your repo.

+- If you are using a public GitHub repository and your Amplify app has an IAM [service role](https://docs.aws.amazon.com/amplify/latest/userguide/how-to-service-role-amplify-console.html) associated to it, previews will not be created for security reasons.
+In this case, you can either disassociate the service role from your App if the app doesn't have a backend, or make the GitHub repository private.